 - Results: Racers have 30 minutes to finish the race after the overall winner takes the checkered flag.
 If MWXC staff directs you to leave the track after this time please do so as time has elapsed and race is officially over.
 A rider may question the results within the 30 minute period following posting of the final results.
 After 30 minutes, awards will be given out.
 Results are then FINAL so please review the results before leaving the event.

-- Awards are given at the rate of 1 per 3 riders, To win an award, a rider must complete one full lap.
+- Awards are given to the top 3 of each class.
+Any plaques after that are awarded at the rate of 1 per every 3 riders.
+To win an award, a rider must complete one full lap.
 All Micro racers receive a plaque.

 - Podium: Burnouts on the podium and jumping your machine off the podium are prohibited.
 Violation of this provision will result in a penalty, including but not limited to fine and/or disqualification.

 - Protests: Protests must be in writing within 30 minutes after race ends. $25 protest fee, $250 engine protest fee (paid up front when protest is submitted).
 Riders may only protest matters regarding a class in which they were a registered participant.
 Protest form available online or at registration.

 - Penalties will be assessed at the discretion of the official based on the severity of the offense, and may include one or more of the following: position(s), lap(s), time adjustment, disqualification, suspension, loss of championship points, probation.

 Class Championships will be determined by the rider’s best 8 finishes in the same discipline (i.e., Bike or ATV).
 A rider must enter a minimum of 7 events in order to be eligible for series awards and class ranking.
 The entries do not have to be in the same class.
 However, a rider must compete in at least 5 events in the same class in order to be eligible for series awards in that class.
 Only one entry per weekend will count per discipline.